Saint Sava Serbian Orthodox Church (Milwaukee): Construction

-The Cathedral and Community Today
+Contemporary period

-In the decades that followed the completion of the cathedral, the church hosted a number of important events in the greater church community.
-The church was the site of the consecration of Firmilian Ocokoljich as the bishop of the Diocese of Midwestern America on August 1, 1963.
+In the decades that followed the completion of the church, it hosted a number of important events in the greater church community.
+The church was the site of the consecration of Firmilian Ocokoljich as the bishop of the Diocese of New Gračanica – Midwestern America on August 1, 1963.
 A year later, long time parish priest Milan Brkich retired after having served the church for more than 20 years.
 The addition of a new cultural center in the 1970s, the subsequent renovations of the American Serb Hall and the completion of the cathedral's mosaics are other major achievements during the latter half of the 20th century.
 Today the cathedral remains an active community, and in 2012 the congregation celebrated their 100th anniversary.

 Architecture

-St. Sava Serbian Orthodox Cathedral was designed in the Serbo-Byzantine style.
+St. Sava Serbian Orthodox Church was designed in the Serbo-Byzantine style.
 The interior of the cathedral is covered almost entirely with wall mosaics that cost more than US$3 million, and 35 years to complete.
 The mosaics were designed by Italian artist Sirio Tonelli, and depict a number of important Orthodox Christian figures in the Byzantine iconographic style.
 The mosaics have been described as, "some of the most extensive and elaborate church mosaics in the United States." by the Milwaukee Journal Sentinel.